cbrown5/cbrown5.github.io/_posts/2016-11-14-extract-exif.md

 My camera comes with an inbuilt GPS allowing you to geo-reference photos you take.
 Here is a simple example for how we can use this feature to create an interactive web map in R.

+The photos come from a survey I did of oysters on a rocky shoreline.
+I took photos of each quadrat enabling me to geolocate the quadrats as well as record what occurred within them.

 First get your hands on a few packages, `exif` for extracting exif info in R, `dplyr` for data management and `leaflet` for making maps:

 	library(exifr)